Gravel Rides Around Seville

 Most towns will have a water fountain, and will serve (bad) coffee: the safest bet is to ask for a café solo pequeño; the equivalent of a short espresso, and to add sugar.

-An old fortified tower by the Ruta del Plata
+A fortified tower by the Ruta del Plata

 Cycling in Andalcuia has been wonderful: drivers are incredibly respectful, and over three months, always passing at a safe distance.
 I saw someone pulled over for wearing headphones, which carries a €190 fine (I think), so don't be that person.
 Bike lanes are normally bi-directional, painted green, and separated from the road: use them when they're available to save being honked at.